About the Marion Institute

 BOARD OF DIRECTORS

-Michael Baldwin, Co-Founder and President
+Margherita Baldwin, Co-Founder and President

 After previously working at Morgan Guaranty, Michael Baldwin founded Baldwin Brothers in 1974.
 In addition to his duties as President of Baldwin Brothers, Michael is also a trustee of the Nathaniel Saltonstall Arts Fund and The Garfield Foundation.
 Michael has a Bachelor of Arts from Harvard University.